 What’s Trending in Suits

 Really, as far as trends go, anything goes!
 I’m finding suits of every kind – from one shoulder to traditional tanks to the ruched crisscross to the bandeaus that became so popular when most of us were teenagers.
 I think the best suit for you is the one you feel most comfortable in.
 Honestly, none of us are trying to win beauty contests at this point.
-And we’ll look our best in a suit that makes us feel safe, pulled together, covered in all the right places and, yet, still feminine.
+And we’ll look our best in a suit that makes us feel secure, pulled together, covered in all the right places and, yet, still feminine.

 To fight the frump factor I do suggest you look for a suit that